cristinae/CA-WEAT/README.md

 This repository contains the data and scripts necessary to reproduce the experiments in

 Cristina España-Bonet and Alberto Barrón-Cedeño.
 2022.
-The (Undesired) Attenuation of Human Biases by Multilinguality.
-In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing, Online and Abu Dhabi, UAE.
+[The (Undesired) Attenuation of Human Biases by Multilinguality](https://preview.aclanthology.org/emnlp-22-ingestion/2022.emnlp-main.133/).
+In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing, pages 2056–2077, Abu Dhabi, United Arab Emirates.
 Association for Computational Linguistics.

 (bibtex at the bottom)